Web-Multi-Media/multi-web-audio-sequencer/README.md

 DEPLOY
 -------------------
 The server is looking for the environment variables MULT_WEB_SEQ_SERV and MULT_WEB_SEQ_SERV_P.
 If undefined,  they are set to localhost and 8080.
+Also, setting NODE_ENV to production gives the best performance.

 ```
 export MULT_WEB_SEQ_SERV=myserver.com
 export MULT_WEB_SEQ_SERV_P=9050
+export NODE_ENV=production
 ```